Opens a tracked file.

 pathcannot be found in

-Any data artifact hosted online can be processed directly in your Python code with this API.
+Any file tracked in a DVC project (and stored remotely) can be processed directly in your Python code with this API.
 For example, an XML file tracked in a public DVC repo on GitHub can be processed like this:

 from xml.sax import parse import dvc.api from mymodule import mySAXHandler with dvc.api.open( 'get-started/data.xml', repo='https://github.com/iterative/dataset-registry' ) as fd: parse(fd, mySAXHandler)

 Notice that we use a SAX XML parser here because